SUSE/azure-resource-manager-sap-solution-templates/README.md

 ### Overall structure

 * xTier                        - the solution templates
-* docu                         - documentation of some backgrounds
+* docu                         - documentation of some background information
-* for_marketplace              - temporary for creating Azure Marketplace offering
+* for_marketplace              - temporary for creating Azure Marketplace offering (not tracked in github)
 * scripts                      - Scripts used in the templates for setup the infrastructure
 * tools                        - some helper tools